 - implementing the decisions of the government of the day.

-3.11The main point of contact between the Minister and a department in the public service is the chief executive.
-Chief executives are responsible to their portfolio Ministers, under section 32 of the State Sector Act, for the:
+3.13 The main point of contact between the Minister and a public service agency is the chief executive.
+Chief executives are responsible to their portfolio Ministers, under section 52 of the Public Service Act 2020, for:

-- tendering of free and frank advice to Ministers;
+- giving advice to Ministers;

-3.13Chief executives are responsible for matters relating to the employment of individuals within their department (see paragraphs 3.33 – 3.34).
-Chief executives, or other staff within the department, may also have independent statutory functions.
-While they are required to exercise these independently, chief executives should still keep Ministers informed as appropriate under the “no surprises” principle (see paragraph 3.22).
+3.15 Chief executives are responsible for matters relating to the employment of individuals within their agency (see paragraphs 3.37 – 3.38).
+Chief executives, or other staff within the agency, may also have independent statutory functions.
+While they are required to exercise these independently, chief executives should still keep Ministers informed as appropriate under the “no surprises” principle (see paragraph 3.26(a)).